1031-Systems/1031_Delivery/README.md

 that operate on channels.
 Hauntimator checks all the .py files in the plugins directory and incorporates any that follow the protocol.
 See the README in the plugins folder for more details.

+This software is made available for use under the GNU General Public License (GPL).
+A copy of this license is available within the repository for this software and is included herein by reference.